apc-llc/cudafor-format-write/README.md

 ## Overview

-Since `write` command could not be overriden for standard types, the best bet is to create a runtime library with closely resembling interface.
+Since `write` command could not be overridden for standard types, the best bet is to create a runtime library with closely resembling interface.
 Thus, we've created the following API:

 ```
 call asyncio_begin('*','*')